DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 ## Feature: FEATURE_NAME
 ### Description
 This is an example description of what the feature is.
-Here,
+Here, we describe:
+- A general overview of the feature (short summary)
+- Why the feature is important.
+What is the context of the feature within the game's overall design?
+- How does the player interact with this feature?
+Is it a mechanic they directly interact with?
+Is it an art ass